GiottoVerducci/rulebook2024/content.md

 **unsuccessful action / successful block**\
 The effects of the action do not take place when the action is blocked.
 The blocking minion is locked and enters combat with the acting minion (see [**Combat**](https://www.vekn.net/rulebook#combat)).

+> **ADVANCED RULES**\
+> Although an action cannot be undertaken if its cost or requirements cannot be met, it is possible that those requirements could not be met upon resolution.
+If an action is successful (ie. not blocked),
+> but its cost cannot be paid or its requirements are no longer met, it fizzles.
+This is also true if all targets become invalid over the course of the action.
+The actions cost is paid to the extent possible and it has no effect.
+> It is stillconsidered successful.

 **After Action Resolution**
 After all effects are handeled, there is a chance to play cards which are only usable after action resolution.
 This is considered the final step of the action.